josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/🛰️_attribution_israel_style_mismatch.md

 This may be:
 - layered system failure,
+- automation feedback loops,
 - infrastructure degradation,
-- or feedback loops between automated systems.
+- or vendor misconfiguration.

 No intent is required to generate these effects.